Pad Man (film): Plot

 After learning that sanitary pads use the more absorbent cellulose fibre rather than cotton, Laxmi goes to a college to gain knowledge about the materials used in sanitary napkins.
 In need of money and shelter, he works as a manservant in a professor's house.
 The professor's son introduces him to the Internet and helps him get information.
 The professor is baffled by Laxmi's actions and shows him videos of pad-making machines worth millions to derail his ideas.
 It has the opposite effect: Laxmi is inspired by this to make his own pad-making machine.
 He borrows money and manages to make a good pad but has no one to test it.
-He ends up meeting Pari Walia (Sonam Kapoor in a special appearance), a MBA student at Faculty of Management Studies – University of Delhi, and supplies a pad to her.
+He ends up meeting Pari Walia, an MBA student at Faculty of Management Studies – University of Delhi, and supplies a pad to her.
 When he asks for feedback, she says that it's like a normal pad.
 Laxmi's joy knows no bounds and he calls Gayatri to give her the news.
 Gayatri gets upset at his obsession with menstruation, and her brother warns him to stay away.

 Pari sees Laxmi's potential and invites him to an innovation fair in Delhi.
 Laxmi's invention is recognized as the "Life-Changing Innovation of the Year" and he shoots to fame but the villagers, on realizing the nature of his invention, insult him.
 Pari turns down her campus placement and helps a dejected Laxmi sell his pads to rural women, who later join him in his venture.
 Laxmi and Pari travel from village to village, making low-cost pad-manufacturing machines, creating small pad-making factories, and providing rural women both jobs and pads for sale.
 He is invited to New York and gives a speech at the United Nations.
 Back home, he is awarded the Padma Shri.
 Pari falls in love with him, which makes Laxmi conflicted as he has feelings for her too.
 However, she steps back for his happiness, with Laxmi telling her she helped make him a new man.
 Laxmi returns to a hero's welcome in his village.
 The film ends with Laxmi and Gayatri finally reuniting, and Laxmi finding continued success with his endeavors.